 Even with using a pre-made crust, I did notice some things I could have done a bit better making our pies:

 - The dough was a little more crumbly than flaky.
 That’s probably because it was over 90 degrees the day I baked them.
-If your house is really warm pop the pan in the fridge for 20 minutes to let the butter in the crust firm up before baking.
+If your house is really warm pop the pan in the freezer for 10 minutes to let the butter in the crust firm up before baking.

 - Feeling adventurous I tried sealing the dough edges a few different ways.
 Pressing with a fork was easiest and did the best job so I’d just stick with it next time.

-Isn’t in the pie dough…It’s baking a single mini pie first!
+The secret to making tasty hand pies in your toaster oven isn’t in the pie dough…it’s baking a single mini pie first!

 Just like when baking toaster oven cookies, baking a “test pie” is the easiest way to find the best cooking time and temperature for your specific toaster oven.